bbuckley/notes/README.md

-add notes about each topic
+add note about each topic